 And here is where the ‘no risk’ element comes to the fore.
 This is, because one of your two bets will have been used without wagering your own money, so now you will be guaranteed to make a profit regardless of which one of your bet hits.
 If we revisit the Over 2.5 goals market, you are likely to be offered odds of approximately 2/1 on the sportsbook and the exchange.

-If you place a bet of £20 on the sportsbook site, then you will get £40 in return (your free bet stake will be excluded here).
-If you try your luck on the exchange, then you will get back £60, and commission will be deducted from your winnings.
+So if you place a bet of £20 on the sportsbook site, then you will get £40 in return (your free bet stake will be excluded here).
+And if you try your luck on the exchange, then you will get back £60, and commission will be deducted from your winnings.
 A matched betting calculator Australia will have already notified you of any potential returns.
 Whatever way you want to look at it, you will have only spent £20, so you will either make £40 or £60, and that is how no risk matched betting works.

 At this point, you will be beginning to feel more confident with the techniques of matched betting.
 But before you proceed further, you will need to do three things: